wikimedia/mediawiki/docs/Logger.md

   backed by the monolog logging library
 * MediaWiki.Logger.Monolog.LegacyHandler: Monolog handler that replicates the udp2log and file logging functionality of wfErrorLog()
-* MediaWiki.Logger.Monolog.WikiProcessor: Monolog log processer that adds host: wfHostname() and wiki: wfWikiID() to all records
+* MediaWiki.Logger.Monolog.WikiProcessor: Monolog log processor that adds host: wfHostname() and wiki: wfWikiID() to all records

 # Globals